Skip to content

 1. Complaints procedure

-2. Fitness to practise Policy
+2. AEI/delivery site fitness to practise policy

 3. Retention records

-9. ensure the programme lead is a Registered Veterinary Nurse (RVN) who has substantial experience of veterinary nurse education and training at a suitable level for the qualification (s) being delivered and hold a recognised teaching qualification.
+9. ensure the programme lead is a registered veterinary nurse (RVN) who has substantial experience of veterinary nurse education and training at a suitable level for the qualification(s) being delivered and holds a recognised teaching qualification.

 This may be evidenced through: